SansGuidon/bookmarks/README.md

 * [Humans vs Computers](https://leanpub.com/humansvscomputers) - a book about wrong assumptions, computer bugs, and people caught in between
 * [Laurens Van Houtven](https://www.crypto101.io/) - Crypto 101 is an introductory course on cryptography, freely available for programmers of all ages and skill levels. **Bonus** : [GitHub repo](https://github.com/crypto101/book)
 * [Wikipedia](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) - [Book] The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary
+* [Nate Hoffelder](https://the-digital-reader.com/2015/02/21/how-to-download-your-kindle-notes-and-highlights-and-export-them/) - (2015) How to Download Your Kindle Notes and Highlights and Export Them

 # Business & Economics
 * [Jean-Luc](https://bitcoin.fr/Les-confessions-d-un-mineur-de-bitcoin/#main) - (2013) [FR] :fr: Les confessions d’un mineur de bitcoin